lupyuen/lupyuen.github.io/src/rewind.md

 TODO: nsh, nsh64, knsh, knsh64, ox64 emulator, sg2000 emulator, sg2000 board?

+TODO: @nuttxpr test rv-virt:knsh64.
+Security?

+TODO: I might try a scaled-down simpler implementation that has less security risk.
+For example, when I post a PR Comment `@nuttxpr please test`, then our Test Bot will download the PR and run Build + Test on QEMU RISC-V 🤔

 Many Thanks to the awesome __NuttX Admins__ and __NuttX Devs__!
 And [__My Sponsors__](https://lupyuen.org/articles/sponsor), for sticking with me all these years.

 - [__Sponsor me a coffee__](https://lupyuen.org/articles/sponsor)